 Between 2001 and 2013, the retail price of electricity for residential customers in the total US increased by 41% (source EIA), but has increased by 34% when looking solely at the 16 deregulated states.
 This translates roughly in a decrease in the retail electricity prices by 7% for residential customers.

-It is difficult to measure precisely the impact of deregulation of retail electricity sales due to large variations in electricity prices between states.
-Prices of retail electricity have increased only by 12% between 2001 and 2013 in Maine, and increased by a staggering 63% during the same period in Connecticut, even though these state both underwent liberalisation at the same time.
-Pennsylvania’s increase from 2001 to 2013 in retail electricity prices was 23%, whereas neighbouring state Maryland saw a 77% increase.
-Both of these states are also deregulated.
+Precisely measuring the impact of deregulation of retail electricity sales presents its challenges due to large variations in electricity prices between states.
+Prices of retail electricity have increased only by 12% between 2001 and 2013 in Maine, and increased by a staggering 63% during the same period in Connecticut, even though these states both underwent liberalisation at the same time.
+Pennsylvania’s increase from 2001 to 2013 in retail electricity prices was 23%, whereas neighbouring state Maryland saw a 77% increase (both of these states are also deregulated).
 If the standard deviation (the dispersion from the average) of the electricity prices between all the deregulated states in 2001 was 2.1, it has increased to 2.6 in 2013.
 This increased difference in prices over the deregulated states also points out the unstable nature of the deregulated market.

 The amount of customers signing up with alternate suppliers began to increase in 2009, as seen in the graph below.